craigstjean/miditabs/README.md

     * 2.2.2 - Play the 6th string, 4th string, and 2nd string fret 2 at the same time
     * 2\_10\_2 - Play the 6th string fret 2, the 5th string fret 10, and the 4th string fret 2 at the same time
     * 2 2 2 - Play the 6th string fret 2, 3 times in a row
-    * N1/2 2 N1/4 2 2 - Paly the 6th string fret 2 for a half note, then the 6th string fret 2 twice with quarter notes
+    * N1/2 2 N1/4 2 2 - Play the 6th string fret 2 for a half note, then the 6th string fret 2 twice with quarter notes
+    * A50 - Change the attack speed to 50
+    * N1 3 R1/2 .3 - Play the 6th string fret 3 for a whole note, and half way through add in a whole note on the 5th string fret 3

 ### Sample